Ev-Kirche-im-Rheinland/guideline-tls/README.md

 The following services can be used:
 - https://observatory.mozilla.org ( please select "x Don't include my site in the public results")

-#### Deviations from tls minimum standard
+#### deviations from tls minimum standard
-This minimum standard is intended for general church use cases.
-In special individual cases, a deviation from the minimum standard may be appropriate.
+- this minimum standard is intended for general use cases
+- in special individual cases, a deviation from the minimum standard may be appropriate.